Application Checklist

 International students who do not speak English as their primary language will be asked to submit one of the following:

 Important: Be sure to share your results with Brown University’s Division of Pre-College and Undergraduate Programs, not Brown University Undergraduate Admission.
 It may take up to three business days after you have shared your results with us for it to be reflected on your application checklist in your portal.
-Students may take the Duolingo Test or participate in an InitialView Interview prior to beginning an application or after submitting an application.
+Students may take the Duolingo English Test or participate in an InitialView Interview prior to beginning an application or after submitting an application.

 Please Note: